ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 A great definition of humility is "placing the needs of others before my own."...it is "other-centeredness" as opposed to self-centeredness.
 The humble person places the interests of the business and the needs of others before their own.
 This is why a humble person can easily admit when they have made a mistake.
 Doing so is the quickest way to solve the problem at hand rather than wasting time playing the blame game.
 Not only this, but a humble person is quick to point out their own mistakes to others so they they won't make the same mistakes.
 Not only can you learn from your mistakes, but so can others.

 In design discussions, it is vital that all members of the team are free to discuss and debate alternatives without getting into an argument.
 It is equally important that all team members are able to speak freely.
 When an argumentative person is placed in the team, they can turn these design discussions into arguments, or they can dominate the conversations and not let others speak up.
-Either way, it stifles productivity--team members stop contributing their ideas, either for fear of rejection, or being drug into a lengthy conversation that they cannot escape from.
+Either way, it stifles productivity--team members stop contributing their ideas, either for fear of rejection, or being drawn into a lengthy conversation that they cannot escape from.

 The damage this kind of personality inflicts on the team can easily go unnoticed.
 Unless you know what to look for, you may not realize why things are going so poorly on the team.
 I have been amazed (on more than one occasion) how productive our team became when one key person was removed from the team.
-Things just seemed to smooth out after their exit.
+Things just smoothed out after their exit.

 Don't be the bad egg that poisons the team.
-Make sure you are sufficiently humble.
 Be a blessing to your team, not a curse.

 ## Communication Skills
-Another important, yet often overlooked, trait of a great developer is communication skills.
+Another important, yet often overlooked, trait of a great developer is communication.
 If you cannot clearly communicate your ideas, how can you expect them to be accepted?
 The importance of clear communication amongst the team in a software development project cannot be emphasized enough.
-Just think of the kinds of issues caused by miscommunication: Bugs are introduced due to misunderstood requirements.
+Consider the many issues caused by miscommunication: Bugs are introduced due to misunderstood requirements.
 Arguments ensue because developers misunderstand one another.
 Rework must be done because standards or policies were not clearly communicated....and the list can go on and on...

 Poor communication can cause problems that you don't even realize are a result of a communication failure.
 When I have a design disagreement with a developer that I know is intelligent and has the same project goals in mind as I do, I immediately assume there is a misunderstanding somewhere and work with the other developer to verify the assumptions we are basing our positions on.
 The majority of the time we find a point or two where we misunderstood one another.
 Once we correct those misunderstandings, an obvious solution that we both agree upon becomes apparent.
 Had I not sought out the misunderstanding, we would not have been able to agree and it could have damaged our relationship.

 Someone has said (reference?)
 "Communication is something the listener does" (verify quote with Manager Tools).
 You can speak about some concept to another person, but if they don't understand what you said, no communication has occurred.
-Communication is the act of transferring a concept from your understanding to their understanding.
-In the end, if they understand the same thing you do, communication has occurred (should I delete this sentence minus the "In the end," part?).
-If they do not understand the concept, communication has not occurred.
+Communication is the act of transferring a concept from your understanding to their understanding (maybe move this sentence).
+However, if they understand the same thing you do, communication has occurred.
 If what they understand is different from what you understand, miscommunication has occurred.
 Miscommunication is far more dangerous than a lack of communication because it goes undetected.
 The listener/reader thinks they understand correctly and may take action based on that misinformation with unknown repercussions on the project.
-If no communication occurred, the listener at least knows that they did not understand and won't act on false information, but may ask more questions to learn (reword this).
+If no communication occurred, the listener at least knows that they did not understand and won't act on false information, but may ask more questions to learn (reword this paragraph perhaps).
+(3 levels…communication, no-communication, miscommunication)

 This book is written assuming you are a developer.
 If this is true, then you probably spend more time talking to a computer than to people.
 While we might wish that people are as easy to talk to as computers--just say what you mean and be done--they aren't.
 People require a lot more care and attention than computers.
 You often need to consider things outside the context of your communication when dealing with people. (example of how you may want to communicate differently based on external contexts).

 ### Types of communication.

 #### Face to Face
-Highest bandwidth communication (quick feedback with body language, + ability to question) This is why colocation is a big deal in agile.
+Highest bandwidth communication (quick feedback with body language, + ability to question) This is why colocation is a big deal in agile. (define term colocation…refer to agile section for agile)
 Mention reading people....expressions and body language, etc.
 Face 2 Face is two way communication even when only one person is talking